Thinking about ... connector resistance

 EMERGENCY PARACHUTE: Standard EN 12491

-HARNESS: EN 1651 standard
+harness EN 1651 standard

-For all structural strength tests, the standard refers to a pilot mass of 100kg.
-For this reference, the highest load subjected during testing is 15000N (15kN), equivalent to an acceleration of 15G.
-As a reminder, the acceleration taken into account on canopies is 8G.
-If manufacturers wish to homologate the harness for a weight greater than 100kg, the test will be weighted by a correction factor corresponding to (Mc / Mref), where Mc is the tested weight and Mref the reference weight of 100kg.
+For all structural strength tests, the standard uses a pilot mass of 100 kg as a reference.
+For this reference, the highest load applied during testing is 15,000 N (15 kN), which is equivalent to an acceleration of 15 G. As a reminder, the acceleration taken into account for wings is 8G.
+If manufacturers wish to certify the harness a weight greater than 100kg, the test will be weighted using a correction factor corresponding to (Mc / Mref), where Mc is the tested weight and Mref is the reference weight of 100kg.
 For a test at 120kg, we therefore have a factor of (120/100)=1.2, which will update all the load values.
-For the maximum value of 15kN, we'll have 15 x 1.2 = 18kN.
+For the maximum value of 15KN, we will have 15 x 1.2 = 18KN.

 It's not easy to find your way around, is it?